Law School Preparation

 Choosing A Major

 Law is an incredibly diverse profession, and because of this, there is no one particular major that provides a student with a definitive background for its study.
-While the majors of English, Political Science, Philosophy, or Business have traditionally been considered as preparation for law school, it is equally true that any major will lead to success in a law career.
+While the majors of History, English, Political Science, Philosophy, or Business have traditionally been considered as preparation for law school, it is equally true that any major will lead to success in a law career.
 The most important first step that any student interested in law can make is to choose a major in which the student excels, which can be any major that interests the student.
 The University at Albany has many excellent majors, all of which are listed here.

 Admission Requirements for Law School